vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/Null Reference Exception.md

     - Initialise the variable with [AddComponent](https://docs.unity3d.com/ScriptReference/GameObject.AddComponent.html) or [CreateInstance](https://docs.unity3d.com/ScriptReference/ScriptableObject.CreateInstance.html).

     **Or:**
-    Check whether the reference is not null before trying to access it
+    Check the reference is not null before trying to access it
     `if (example != null)`
     If looking to combine with GetComponent, use [TryGetComponent](https://docs.unity3d.com/ScriptReference/Component.TryGetComponent.html) instead.
 2. Ensure that nothing is destroying the Object, or setting it to `null` before you attempt to use it.